kiiril/CodeAnalyzer/README.md

 The MethodComplexity class functions as a data object, aggregating all metrics related to a method.
 The MethodComplexityListProvider serves as a utility class that supplies data about all methods to be visualized.

+## Demo

+## Testing

+To conduct testing, you may use the /codebase directory from the resources.